frequently asked questions

 – NO PETS are allowed at Dark Star Cabin, Spikehorn Yurt, or Triple Creek Cabin.

-– Chittenden Brook Hut does not allow pets inside the hut, though they may visit the campground and surrounding trails on leash.
+– Chittenden Brook Hut and Grout Pond Hut do not allow pets inside the hut, though they may visit the campground and surrounding trails on leash.

 – Crow’s Nest allows pets – please check CHSNA website to confirm on which trails dogs are allowed.